 Through innovative funding and improved technical capabilities, we have prioritised infrastructure projects to support economic growth and better livelihoods, especially in energy, roads and water management.
 Current infrastructure programmes are implementing labour-intensive construction methods to maximise employment, with a special focus on women, youth and people with disabilities.

-Several catalytic projects to the value of R21 billion are expected to start construction this year.
+Several catalytic projects to the value of R21 billion will be starting construction this year.
 Of this, R2.6 billion is contributed by government and the balance from the private sector and developmental finance institutions.

 Infrastructure Investment Plan

 The Infrastructure Investment Plan is driving a range of projects in six sectors of our economy: energy, water and sanitation, transport, digital infrastructure, human settlements, and agriculture and agro-processing.
 These ambitious projects will boost the economy and reduce unemployment.

 Over the next three years, general government infrastructure investment is estimated at R500 billion

 The Infrastructure Fund is being used to transform public infrastructure through blended financing solutions from the private sector, institutional investors, development finance institutions and development banks.

 The fund is now working with state entities to finalise a pipeline of projects with an investment value of approximately R96 billion in student accommodation, social housing, telecommunications, water and sanitation and transport.